- 35g peanuts or cashews

 3. Peel the ginger and chop it into small chunks.
 Zest and juice the lime.
-Halve the chilli and flick out the seeds.
-Roughly chop.
+Halve the chilli, flick out the seeds and roughly chop it.
 Finely shred the mint leaves.

-4. Pour 2 tbsp of the tamari, the wine vinegar, half the lime juice and all the zest into a food processor.
-Add the ginger, half the chilli and half the toasted cashews.
-Blitz till smooth with 1 tbsp oil and 2 tbsp cold water.
+4. Pour 2 tbsp of the tamari, the red wine vinegar, half the lime juice and all the zest into a food processor.
+Add the ginger, half the chilli and half the toasted nuts with 1 tbsp oil and 2 tbsp cold water.
+Blitz till smooth.

 5. Bring a pan of water to the boil and cook the noodles for 3 mins.
-Drain and cool under cold water.
+Drain and cool them under a cold tap, shake dry and tip them back into the pan.
 Add 1 tsp oil to stop the noodles sticking.
 Add the remaining lime juice and stir.
 Set aside.

-6. Heat the frying pan or wok on a medium heat.
+6. Warm a frying pan or wok on a medium heat.
 Add 1 tbsp oil and tip in the tofu.
-Stir-fry for 8-10 mins till golden and crispy on all sides.
+Stir-fry for 8-10 mins till golden and crispy all over.
 Add the shallots and cook for 1 min.
 Pour in the nutty sauce and stir to coat the tofu.

-7. Add in the carrots and pak choi.
-Toss together.
-Add the noodles and toss again to coat in the fragrant sauce.
+7. Add the carrots and pak choi and toss together.
+Add the noodles and toss again to coat in the sauce.
 Warm through for 1 min.
-Taste and adjust the seasoning if you think it needs it.
+Taste and add soem salt or pepper if you think it needs it.

 8. Serve the bang bang tofu and noodles in bowls with the remaining cashews or peanuts, chilli and the shredded mint scattered on top.